microsoft/vscode-java-test/README.md

 ## Features

-### Run/Debug through Code Lens
+### Run/Debug Test Cases
 <p align="center">
   <img src="https://raw.githubusercontent.com/Microsoft/vscode-java-test/cs/new-readme/demo/run_codelens.png" style="border-radius: 15px" alt="Run Code Lens"/>
 </p>

-- The extension will generate `Run Test` and `Debug Test` shortcuts above the class and method definition.
+- The extension will generate `Run Test` and `Debug Test` shortcuts (also known as Code Lens) above the class and method definition.
 Simply click on them will start running or debugging the target test cases.

 > Note: If you cannot see the Code Lens in your editor, please refer to this [issue comment](https://github.com/Microsoft/vscode-java-test/issues/470#issuecomment-444681714) as a workaround.